eggls6/astrocat_debiasing/README.md

 * pip install -e .

 ## Run
 A Jupyter notebook contains a tutorial on how to use astrocat_debiasing.
-The necessary debiasing tables can be found [here](ftp://ssd.jpl.nasa.gov/pub/ssd/debias/debias_hires2018.tgz) and [here](ftp://ssd.jpl.nasa.gov/pub/ssd/debias/debias_2018.tgz).
+The necessary debiasing tables can be found at ftp://ssd.jpl.nasa.gov/pub/ssd/debias/debias_hires2018.tgz and ftp://ssd.jpl.nasa.gov/pub/ssd/debias/debias_2018.tgz.
+The former contains a higher resolution model compared to the latter.